davla/zygal/README.md

 ![orange](doc/orange.png)

+## Features
+- **Simple & fast**: it doesn't look fancy, but in return it's fast and require no third-party tools setup.
+- **Asynchronous**: you shouldn't wait to type in your terminal: those VCS symbols you've just seen three seconds ago should wait instead.
+- **VCS remote sync**: it's nice to automatically synchronize your local repository with the remote one, at least every now and then.
+- **Static code generation**: why should your shell execute logic every time it draws the prompt, if you set the configuration variables only in your `.zshrc`?
+- **Customizable colorschemes**: if you're not happy with my aesthetic taste, you can [create your own colorscheme](#custom-colorschemes).
+Just define a bunch of variables in a file, and you're good to go.

+## Description
 Zygal is meant to be a simple and minimal prompt: no eye-candy python powerlines, no fancy fonts, just plain Unicode symbols and background colors.

 No complex statuses are displayed as well: just *user@host*, the current working directory, and VCS information when inside a VCS repository.
 The latter is very spartan, and simply reuses `__git_ps1` with barely noticeable adjustments.
 Git is the only supported VCS so far, but mercurial support is coming very soon.

+**Why background colors?** I prefer colored text on black background myself, at least aesthetically.
+However, have you ever run a very verbose command twice in a row?
+It's always annoying to scroll up and squint to find where the output for the second run begins.
+And sometimes `less` doesn't go well with colored output, not even with the `-r` option, and then you have to squint at the whole output instead of just trying to find where it begins.
+But if your prompt is a blast of colors in your  eyeballs, your life is going to be much easier!

 **Why *zygal*?** Well, the dictionary says it means *Having a shape like a yoke or like the letter H*.
 It just looks very cool, and plus, it starts with a *z*.

-### Features
-- **Simple & fast**: it doesn't look fancy, but in return it's fast and require no third-party tools setup.
-- **Asynchronous**: you shouldn't wait to type in your terminal: those VCS symbols you've just seen three seconds ago should wait instead.
-- **Static code generation**: why should your shell execute logic every time it draws the prompt, if you set the configuration variables only in your `.zshrc`?
-- **Customizable colorschemes**: if you're not happy with my aesthetic taste, you can [create your own colorscheme](#custom-colorschemes).
-Just define a bunch of variables in a file, and you're good to go.

 ## Colorschemes
 #### Orange